 The company's board has adopted a Board Diversity Policy which sets out the approach to achieve diversity on the board.
-The Policy provides that selection of candidates of board members will be based on a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, interpersonal skills, functional expertise and length of services.
+The company recognizes the benefits of board diversity which is an essential element in supporting the attainment of the group's strategic objectives and sustainable development.
+Pursuant to the policy, the board seeks to achieve diversity of the board through a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, interpersonal skills, functional expertise and length of services.

 The existing board members are well experienced in the construction industry, property development, investment, banking and finance businesses.
 Some of them are professionals in finance, accounting, legal and project management with more than 30 years of experience.
 In view of the present size and complexities of the group's operations and the nature of the risks and challenges it faces, the board considers the company has struck a right balance of skills, experience and knowledge among the present board members.
+The board currently has one female director and as such has achieved gender diversity in respect of the board.